AadityaKGupta/Snake-Game/README.md

 4.)Install Dependencies for Backend:

--Navigate to the backend directory (if applicable) and install dependencies:-
+>Navigate to the backend directory (if applicable) and install dependencies:-

 cd backend

 npm install

 RUNNING THE PROJECT:

 1.)Start the Backend Server

--->Navigate to the backend directory and start the server:
+>Navigate to the backend directory and start the server:

 cd backend

 npm start

 2.)Start the Frontend Application

--->Navigate to the frontend directory and start the React application:
+>Navigate to the frontend directory and start the React application:

 cd frontend

 npm start

 3.)Open the Game